JieqiongorJoana/SF-Bay-Area-Bike-Sharing-Data/index.md

 ### Targets dataset with 62 columns
 We start modeling by with the targets in which the arrivals and departures are separated.

 The targets datasets will have the shape [n_hours, 2*n_stations].
 For each hour row, there will be columns with the count of departures from each station and the count of arrivals to each station.
+There are 34 stations, but 3 of them were removed.
+So, we modeled with 31 bike stations.

 ### Arrivals and departures hourly count
   - Create departure columns names plus “d” stand for departures